shashankvmaiya/Reinforcement-Q-Learning-FrozenLake/README.md

-# Reinforcement Learning via Q-learning to play Frozen Lake
+# Training an Agent to play Frozen Lake using Reinforcement Learning (Q-learning)

 In this project, we train an agent to play Frozen Lake game.
 The game consists of a rectangular grid wherein some tiles of the grid are walkable, and others lead to the agent falling into the water.
 Additionally, the movement direction of the agent is uncertain and only partially depends on the chosen direction.
 The agent is rewarded for finding a walkable path to a goal tile.